-Campbell Elementary School is part of a national network of schools which have adopted the EL instructional model.
+Campbell Elementary School is part of a national network of schools which have adopted the EL Education instructional model.
 These schools provide rigorous and stimulating learning environments that challenge students to think critically and take active roles in their classrooms and communities.

 EL Education schools are characterized by: